kaitinghh/TypoChroma/README.md

 Each instance can be matched to its original image using the provided `image_id` and `annotation_id` fields.

+The attack images can be downloaded from: [https://huggingface.co/datasets/kaitinghh/Typo-Chroma].

 # Data Usage Notice

 This dataset is constructed from images in the LVIS v1.0 dataset, which is built on the COCO dataset.